Isaac-Fate/fourier-analysis/src/chapters/02-basic-properties-of-fourier-series.typ

   However, $sum_(k=0)^oo c_k$ is not Cesàro summable.
 ]

+In the following content, we will prove that Cesàro summability implies Abel summability.

 #lemma[
   Let $sum_(n=1)^oo c_n$ be a complex series and let ${s_n}$ be its sequence of partial sums.